 ~ Ellen van Neerven from 'Yugambeh and Proud'

-Each year, the Fellowship is awarded to a previously commissioned poet to foster and enhance their poetic and professional development.
+Each year, the Fellowship is awarded to a previously commissioned poet to recognise their achievements and foster their poetic and professional development.

 Valued at $10,000, this opportunity encourages poets to undertake an intensive period of creative development involving a range of commissions, residency, recordings and publication outcomes.
 Previous recipients of the Red Room Poetry Fellowship include Michelle Cahill (2020), Jeanine Leane (2019), the late Candy Royalle (2018) and Ali Cobby Eckermann (2017).